 - Outside of the ears, particularly on the rims.

 - The back and both sides of the head.

 The majority of these bedsores, regardless of where they are on the body, are the result of some type of sustained pressure or friction.
-This is why residents who are confined to a wheelchair or to their bed need to be checked regularly for this condition – even if staffers are moving them regularly.Bedsore Medical Complications
+Our Fort Lauderdale lawyers know that residents who are confined to a wheelchair or to their bed need to be checked regularly for this condition – even if staffers are moving them regularly.Bedsore Medical Complications

 Aside from the pain of the wound itself, bedsores, when left untreated, can cause a host of other conditions too.
 These may include:

 - Bone and Joint Infections.
 Residents with bedsores are vulnerable to numerous types of infections.
 Bone and joint infections can potentially cause damage to cartilage and result in greatly restricted functioning of the joints.

 - Cancer.
 In some cases, bedsores have been known to develop into squamous cell carcinoma, which typically requires surgical intervention.

 - Cellulitis.
 This is a type of inflammation involving connective tissues.
 For those who get it as a result of bedsores, there is a high risk of meningitis, which can affect both the spinal cord and brain.